History of Management

 Congress passed the Pittman-Robertson Federal Aid in Wildlife Restoration Act, an excise tax on arms and ammunition returned to states based on the number of licensed hunters and size of the state.

 The statewide deer population was estimated to be 500.

 The Horseshoe Lake Refuge deer herd (one buck and three does transplanted to area in 1933) had increased to 250.
-Efforts were taken to trap and translocate deer to keep the herd to a level of 150.
-Conservation Officers reported in 1947 that deer had been observed in 45 of Illinois’ 102 counties.
+Efforts were taken to trap and translocate deer to keep the herd to the level of 150.
+Conservation officers reported in 1947 that deer had been observed in 45 of Illinois’ 102 counties.

-From 1942 to 1953, nearly 439 deer were trapped on Horseshoe Island and Horseshoe Lake Game Refuge, with 433 translocated throughout Illinois.
-One hundred and fifty eight deer were trapped on the Rock River range, with 153 taken to southern Illinois (Pietsch, 1954).
+From 1942 to 1953, nearly 439 deer were trapped on Horseshoe Island and in the Horseshoe Lake Game Refuge, with 433 translocated throughout Illinois.
+There were 158 deer trapped on the Rock River range, with 153 taken to southern Illinois (Pietsch, 1954).

 Conservation Officers noted the greatest number of deer occurred in north central Illinois around the Severson and Funderburg estates, with the second largest herd located in the Shawnee National Forest in southern Illinois (Pietsch, 1954).